theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 description: Let's try and understand the impact of Hugo modules
 ---

 Back in July last year Hugo 0.56.0 introduced a powerful Module system.
-Pretty much like any package solution it allowed any Hugo project defined as a Module, be it a full website or a theme or a component to to use any files stored on a repository somewhere and mount it as its own.
+Pretty much like any package solution it allowed any Hugo project defined as a Module, be it a full website or a theme or a component to use any files stored on a repository somewhere and mount it as its own.
 It also enabled any Hugo project to become a full fledge Hugo Modules with its own config and dependencies which any other project could mount.

 In this article, we’ll see how any Hugo project can use files stored on a distant repository and make them its own using the Module **imports** and **mounts** logic.